joshsaintjacque/Yeet/README.md

 - Quickly style your components with Tailwind, no CSS files required.
 - Don't stop to setup a database: PostgreSQL is ready to go out of the box.
 - Built in authentication with Devise.
+- A working CI from the first push with a GitHub Actions workflow included.

 ## Getting Started